 Each student is required to continue regular individual counselling.
-Aminimum of 20 hours is required.
-This must be documented in the form of a letter from the therapist at the end of the year which is agreed with the therapist at the commencement of therapy
+A minimum of 20 hours is required in Year 2.
+This must be documented in the form of a letter from the therapist at the end of the year which is agreed with the therapist at the commencement of therapy.